(also known as fireflies)

 The main reason Lightning Bugs flash is to attract mates.
 Among most but not all species of North American Lightning Bugs, males fly about flashing while females perch on vegetation, usually near the ground.
 If the female sees a flasher and she's ready to mate she responds by flashing right after the male's last flash.
 A short flash dialogue takes place as the male flies closer and closer, and then, if all goes well, they mate.

 Among some species both males and females flash, but among others only the members of one sex do it.
 Some Lightning Bug species don't flash at all.
 All known firefly larvae, which are wingless and mostly live on the ground and under bark, produce light.
-If you see only a glow on the ground, it can be tricky deciding whether you're seeing a firefly larva, a glow-worm, or some other luminescent insect.
+If you see only a glow on the ground, it can be tricky deciding whether you're seeing a firefly larva, a glow-worm, or some other luminescent arthropod.

 To learn more about how Lightning Bugs make their light, visit the Bioluminescence Web Site.